clickworkorange/AVR-PWM-RTU/README.md

 ### Goals
 * Finish KiCAD schematic and design a PCB from it
-* Make slave address & comms parameters settable through Modbus registers
+* Make comms parameters settable through Modbus registers
 * Make PWM phase and frequency (or scaler) settable through Modbus registers

 ### Wetware at work